woocommerce/storefront/README.md

 ## Contributing to Storefront
 If you have a patch, or stumbled you've upon an issue with Storefront core, you can contribute this back to the code.
 Please read our [contributor guidelines](https://github.com/woothemes/storefront/blob/master/CONTRIBUTING.md) for more information about how you can do this.

 If you have an idea or feature request please take a look at the [Storefront Ideasboard](http://ideas.woothemes.com/forums/275029-storefront) to see if it's already been suggested, planned, or is under development.
 If not, please add it there.

-Ideas with the most votes will be consdiered and planned / discussed on the public [Storefront Roadmap](https://trello.com/b/i2Yxx45p/storefront-roadmap).
+You can keep up with the latest Storefront developments on the [dev blog](https://storefront.wordpress.com/).